josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 Here the first row of data represents the first student in classroom a, and the third row represents the first student in classroom b - both students are **not the same student**.
 If we attempted to tell Stata that these random effects are crossed, Stata will incorrectly think rows 1 and 3 are the same student.
-By telling Stata that studentid is nested inside classroom, it knows that student 1 from classroom a is distinct from student 1 from classroom b.
+By telling Stata that `studentid` is nested inside `classroom`, it knows that student 1 from classroom a is distinct from student 1 from classroom b.

 However, if we were more clever with our data, we might instead store our data as: